HadiAntu/EcommerceWebsite/README.md

 # Complete Ecommerce Projet

-This Is a Complete Ecommerce Project with full admin control panel. where admin can add product,edit product , can also mange orders and user.
+This Is a Complete Ecommerce Laravel Project, with full admin control panel. where admin can add product,edit product , can also mange orders and user.
 #including Email varification
 #peyment getway